 The biggest choices people make about a Yosemite trip are when to go and how long to stay.
 Visiting Yosemite in December is the perfect taste of winter.
 It’s not as cold as the other Yosemite winter months and there’s less chance of driving issues.
 A Yosemite itinerary for 2 days allows you to do the trip as a weekend getaway and enough time to see so much of the beauty in Yosemite National Park.

-If you love National Park travel, hiking or glamping. here are some other posts you may want to read.
+If you love National Park travel, road trips, hiking or glamping. here are some other posts you may want to read.
 See the best of the US with these 25 USA Bucket List Trip Ideas.
 How to save money with an America the Beautiful National Park Passport.
-Glamping aficionados should check out our posts about Glamping in Big Sur and cool spots for Glamping in California and the USA.
+Glamping aficionados will love Glamping in Big Sur and other cool spots for Glamping in California and the USA.

 Truthfully, any time is a good time to go to Yosemite but the experience varies by season.
 Most people head to Yosemite during summer because it’s a great place to visit on your summer vacation, especially if you are visiting National Parks.
 The weather is warm to hot (highs in the 80-90 degree range) and while there is some rain, the days are generally sunny.
 People that like camping with find the evening to be in the 50s.
 The biggest issue in the summer is that Yosemite is crowded.

 Spring and Fall are great times to visit, especially in May when the waterfalls are at their peak, wildflowers abound, the roads are open and the weather is in the 70s during the day.
 Fall has beautiful autumn color and while the waterfalls may run dry there are plenty of hikes and views to enjoy without tons of people.
 Toward the end of fall and throughout the winter, daytime temps drop into the 50s.